TaitoUnited/full-stack-template/DEVELOPMENT.md

 > You can also use `wip` type for such feature branch commits that will be squashed during rebase.

-You can manage environment and feature branches using taito-cli commands.
+You can manage environment and feature branches using Taito CLI commands.
 Run `taito vc -h` for instructions.
 If you use git commands or git GUI tools instead, remember to follow the version control conventions defined by `taito vc conventions`.
-See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/03-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.
+See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/03-version-control.md) chapter of the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 ## Database migrations